ibm-cloud-docs/subnets/about.md

 Secondary subnets provide additional, independent IP addresses for your compute resources.
 Perfect for use as external application or service addresses.
 Secondary subnet IP addresses are managed independently of other resources and are yours until canceled.

 Secondary subnets come in "data center" and "global" flavors, the latter referred to as global IP.
-For more information, see [Getting started with Subnets and IPs](/docs/subnets?topic=subnets-getting-started).
+For more information, see [Getting started with subnets and IPs](/docs/subnets?topic=subnets-getting-started).

-Features:
+#### Features

 -   Data center and globally routable public IPv4 and IPv6 IP addresses
 -   Data center routable private IPv4 IP addresses